t9md/anki-accelerate-image-drag-and-drop/README.md

 **Please ignore this if you find it TOO complex!**

-I use [BetterTouchTool](https://folivora.ai/) which allow me to set a global shortcut to send shortcut key to a specific App.
+I use <a href="https://folivora.ai/>BetterTouchTool</a> which allow me to set a global shortcut to send shortcut key to a specific App.
 So I set following global keyboard shortcut to send each key to Anki.app.

 - Key `Shift-Cmd-N` send `Shift-Cmd-N` to Anki.app